FutureProofRetail/ember-cli-ramdisk/README.md

 ## ember-cli-ramdisk

-Mounts your broccoli `tmp` folder in RAM for speedier builds.
+`ember-cli` addon that mounts your broccoli `tmp` folder in RAM for speedier builds.

 Presently only supports OS X (Darwin).

+## Installation

+From your ember-cli project folder:

+    npm install ember-cli-ramdisk --save-dev

 ## Background